The Library contains some 3,500 books, many of which survived the fire and others that were subsequently brought from Chatsworth.

-THE WEDGEWOOD BEDROOM
+THE WEDGWOOD BEDROOM

 The Wedgwood Bedroom gets its name from the collection of blue and white Wedgwood Jasper ware in the Dressing Room.
 Above the Carrara marble fireplace is an early Georgian looking-glass surmounted by a broken pediment enclosing a shell.
 The firescreen incorporating the initials R & M was worked by Lady Moyra on her marriage to Lord Richard Cavendish.

-THE WEDGEWOOD DRESSING ROOM
+THE WEDGWOOD DRESSING ROOM

 The unusual fireplace, which holds a collection of blue and white Wedgwood Jasper ware, accounts for the name of the bedroom.
 It was probably brought from Montague House by Lady Louisa at the same time as the Drawing Room chimneypiece.